 An investigator involved in research at any level will be required to complete basic training in the protection of human subjects.
-In this advanced, complex biomedical environment is not uncommon to care for or work with a patient who is also receiving experimental treatment.
-Therefore, today's healthcare provider must be aware of the principles of responsible conduct of research (RCR).
+It is common to work with a patient who is receiving experimental treatment, and the healthcare provider must be aware of the principles of responsible conduct of research (RCR).
 With the breadth of scholarly work in health care, a clear understanding of these principles is mandatory for all professionals, regardless of whether they are working as a member of the research team (Polit & Beck, 2012).
-Basic training in the protection of human subjects may be obtained through the National Institutes of Health (NIH) or the Collaborative Institutional Training Initiative (CITI) modules (CITI, 2016; NIH, 2015).
+Basic training in the protection of human subjects may be obtained through the National Institutes of Health (NIH) or the Collaborative Institutional Training Initiative (CITI) modules (CITI, 2011; NIH, 2011).